tallforasmurf/CHIP8IDE/readme.md

 Weisbecker hoped that the CHIP-8 architecture and language were simple enough that users could get enjoyment out of creating simple game programs for the VIP.
 He first described CHIP-8 in the manual that shipped with the kit when it was released in 1977.
 (This manual is included in the `extras` folder.)
 A year later, an article by Weisbecker was published in *BYTE* magazine describing CHIP-8, including a sample game program.
 (A copy of this article is also in the `extras` folder.)

 The COSMAC VIP sold well enough to create an active community of users who kept in touch through a fanzine, *VIPer*, which published 39 issues between 1978 and 1984.
-You can read all the issues of *VIPer* at [Matthew Mikolai's Archive site](http://retro.mattmik.com/documents.html)
+You can read all the issues of *VIPer* at [Matthew Mikolai's Archive site](http://retro.mattmik.com/documents.html).

 Early issues of *VIPer* included articles by hobbyists who reverse-engineered the CHIP-8 emulator.
 In the process, they discovered several instructions that Weisbecker had not documented!
-(See the note at the end of the assembler reference document.)

 ### The HP-48 and SCHIP